Membership

 Doesn’t that sound a lot like what we are already doing at WCSS?

-WCSS is currently working on forming an Umbrella group for Democratic Schools in Ireland to give our combined voices more weight in lobbying the government for funding.
+WCSS is currently working on forming an Umbrella group for Democratic Education in Ireland to give our combined voices more weight in lobbying the government for funding.

 Accessibility

-WCSS has upheld a strong ethical conviction to make WCSS accessible to all incomes,
+WCSS upholds a strong ethical conviction to make WCSS accessible to all incomes,

 which means that:

-• We additionally put a lot of time and energy in securing extra funds through private donations, philanthropy, organised events and also by seeking volunteers within our community throughout the year.
+We additionally put a lot of time and energy in securing extra funds through private donations, philanthropy, organised events such as GAMECON and also by seeking volunteers within our community throughout the year.

 Membership Dues & GHI

-1. Accessibility: Make it accessible to families of all incomes to send their children to WCSS.
-Our Membership Dues work on a solidary approach and are therefore based on every familiy’s Gross Household Income (GHI).
+Accessibility: Make it accessible to families of all incomes to send their children to WCSS.
+Our Membership Dues work on an equitable approach and are therefore based on every familiy’s GHI.
 Where possible we will offer further subsidies through our Solidarity Fund and/or Membership Dues Assistance Programme.

-3. Sustainability: Ensure the financial viability of the school given that WCSS does not receive funding through the Department of Education & Skills or any other state funding.
+Sustainability: Ensure the financial viability of the school given that WCSS does not receive funding through the Department of Education & Skills or any other state funding.
+Membership Dues are calculated at 12% of a family's GHI with a minimum and maximum cut-off point:

 The Gross Household Income (GHI)